|(a) Types of supervision include:

 supervision, or method by which supervision is provided.

-(Q) All board-approved supervisors shall have taken
+(Q) All Council-approved supervisors shall have taken

-supervision theories, strategies, problem-solving, and accountability,
+about supervision theories, strategies, problem-solving, and accountability,

 particularly LBSWs who may supervise licensees toward the IPR.
 Though